2-A-M/plugin-twitter/README.md

 │ └─ Access Token Secret: xxx    → TWITTER_ACCESS_TOKEN_SECRET │
 └─────────────────────────────────────────────────┘

-❌ DO NOT USE THESE (OAuth 2.0):
+✅ USE THESE when TWITTER_AUTH_MODE=oauth (OAuth 2.0 PKCE):
 ┌─────────────────────────────────────────────────┐
 │ OAuth 2.0 Client ID and Client Secret          │
-│ ├─ Client ID: xxx...xxx        ← IGNORE        │
+│ ├─ Client ID: xxx...xxx        → TWITTER_CLIENT_ID │
-│ └─ Client Secret: xxx...xxx    ← IGNORE        │
+│ └─ Client Secret: xxx...xxx    ← NOT USED (do not put in env) │
 │                                                 │
-│ Bearer Token                   ← IGNORE        │
+│ Bearer Token                   ← NOT USED      │
 └─────────────────────────────────────────────────┘
 ```